Modern Slavery Act and Human Trafficking Statement

 I. INTRODUCTION

-Modern Slavery Act and Human Trafficking Statement (the Statement) provides an overview of our efforts to help eliminate the risk of modern slavery and human trafficking pursuant to Section 54 of the UK Modern Slavery Act of 2015 (MSA), the Australia Commonwealth Modern Slavery Act of 2018 and similar legislation enacted in other applicable jurisdictions.
-This Statement is made by GCM Grosvenor (the Firm) on behalf of GCM Investments UK LLP (GCM UK) and certain fund products organized or operating in Australia (GCM’s Australian entities).
-The Firm is committed to implementing and enforcing effective systems and controls to safeguard against slavery and human trafficking taking place anywhere in our operations or supply chains.
+This Modern Slavery Act and Human Trafficking Statement (the Statement) provides an overview of our efforts to help mitigate the risk of modern slavery and human trafficking pursuant to Section 54 of the UK Modern Slavery Act of 2015, the Australia Commonwealth Modern Slavery Act of 2018 and similar legislation enacted in other applicable jurisdictions.
+This Statement is made by GCM Grosvenor (the Firm) on behalf of GCM Investments UK LLP (GCM UK), and certain fund products organized or operating in Australia (GCM’s Australian entities) for the reporting period January 1, 2022 through December 31, 2022.

 References in the Statement to “GCM Grosvenor”, “us”, “we” and “our” are references to the Firm and its subsidiaries.

 The Firm is a global alternative asset manager that invests on behalf of clients who seek allocations to alternative investments, such as hedge funds, private equity, real estate, and infrastructure.
-With approximately $72.1 billion in assets under management globally, we are part of one of the world’s largest and most diversified independent alternative asset management firms.
-GCM Grosvenor is headquartered in Chicago and has offices in New York, Toronto, Frankfurt, London, Tokyo, Hong Kong, and Seoul.
+With approximately $75 billion in assets under management globally, we are one of the world’s largest and most diversified independent alternative asset management firms.
+GCM Grosvenor is headquartered in Chicago and has offices in New York, Toronto, Frankfurt, London, Tokyo, Hong Kong, Sydney and Seoul.

-The Firm’s supply chain generally relates to the operations of the funds and entities managed or advised by the Firm, comprised of business and professional services organizations, including banks, fund administrators, information service providers, law and accounting firms, and consultants, and in addition to the goods and services used in the running of the Firm including for office services, computers, telecommunication, and other equipment, catering, stationery, and cleaning services.
-Our supply chain is relatively short and predominantly comprises of highly skilled professionals.
-Where possible, we build long-standing relationships with our key suppliers and seek to reasonably ensure that expectations of business behavior are clear and consistent.
-As a result, we believe that there is limited risk of slavery or human trafficking taking place within our operations or supply chains.
+GCM Grosvenor recognizes that there is a risk that modern slavery practices exist in its supply chain.
+The Firm’s supply chain generally relates to the operations of firms servicing the funds and entities managed or advised by the Firm, composed of business and professional services organizations, including banks, fund administrators, information service providers, law and accounting firms, and consultants, as well as firms providing the goods and services used in the running of the Firm including office services, computers, telecommunication, and other equipment, catering, stationery, and cleaning services.
+Our supply chain is relatively short and predominantly consists of highly skilled professionals.
+Where possible, we build long-standing relationships with our key suppliers and seek to reasonably ensure that expectations of ethical business behavior are clear and consistent.
+As a result, we believe that there is limited risk of slavery or human rights abuses taking place within our operations or supply chains.

-Certain sectors and industries may have higher modern slavery risks because of their characteristics, products, and processes.
-The underlying portfolio companies in which the Firm’s fund are invested in (i.e., the investment portfolio) may also be exposed to those sectors or industries.
+Certain sectors and industries may have higher modern slavery and human rights risks because of their characteristics, products, and processes.
+The underlying portfolio companies in which the Firm’s funds are invested in (i.e., the investment portfolio) may also be exposed to those sectors or industries.
 We recognize that these risks can manifest in various sectors regardless of geography.
 We consider the fact that our service providers are typically based in the UK, the US, and Western Europe, which do not have high estimated prevalence of modern slavery, reduces our exposure to modern slavery practices.
-However, the nature of risks will vary from company to company in that portfolio, and the Firm acknowledges that modern slavery is a potential risk in the supply chains of its portfolio companies.
+However, the nature of risks will vary from company to company in that portfolio, and the Firm acknowledges that modern slavery and human rights abuses are potential risks in the supply chains of its portfolio companies.

 Incorporating policies

-The Firm has taken steps to reasonably ensure that modern slavery and human trafficking are not taking place in our organization or supply chains, and we have integrated considerations on modern slavery and human trafficking risks within the evaluation and management of investments on behalf of ourselves and our clients
+The Firm has taken steps to seek to prevent modern slavery and human rights abuses in our organization or supply chains, and we have integrated considerations on modern slavery and human rights risks within the evaluation and management of investments on behalf of ourselves and our clients.

 Our Code of Ethics describes the standards of behavior expected of our employees, including the maintenance of high ethical standards.